BorisPaunovic/School-Managment-System-Desktop-Application/README.md

 Figure 1 - Logging in to the application

-Upon successful login, you will be redirected to the main page, known as "Main."
+Upon successful login, you will be redirected to the main page, known as "Main/Dashboard."
-Creating a New Account
+## Creating a New Account

 New users can create an account by clicking the "Sign in" button on the login page.

-## New User Creation Page

 ![6](https://github.com/BorisPaunovic/School-Managment-System-Desktop-Application/assets/119711363/b4de88e3-653f-401b-9f60-e29d27551ed9)